Snowflake-Labs/sfquickstarts/site/sfguides/src/coherent_spark_connector/coherent_spark_connector.md

 ## Conclusion
 Duration: 1

-Congratulations, you're now all set up to call your Spark services from your Snowflake environment!
-This means you can take business logic written in Excel, upload it to Spark, and immediately use it on all of your data in Snowflake via API, no coding needed!
+Congratulations, you're now all set up to use your Spark services inside your Snowflake environment!
+This means you can take business logic written in Excel, upload it to Spark, and immediately use it on all of your data in Snowflake, no coding needed!

 You can find out more about Coherent Spark on our [homepage](https://coherent.global) or read up about other features in our [documentation](https://coherent.gitbook.io/spark/T1wG85lxdoEsRrNQJvPj/integrations/snowflake-connector).